b0mbays/continuously_casting_dashboards/README.md

 This custom integration for Home Assistant continuously casts dashboards to Chromecast devices during a specified time window.
 It ensures that the dashboard is always displayed during the active time window, even if the Chromecast device is accidentally interrupted or disconnected.
 It will ignore any devices that are currently playing Spotify, Netflix, Recipes etc. Timers will be overtaken by the dashboard but will continue to operate in the background.

-I'm using this myself for 3 different chromecast devices: Lenovo Smart Display 8 & two 1st Gen Google Nest Hubs.
+I'm using this myself for 5 chromecast devices: Lenovo Smart Display 8 & four 1st Gen Google Nest Hubs.

 <p align="center">
   <img src="https://i.imgur.com/U63Z7aF.jpg" width=75% height=75%>